List of fishes of Sweden: Perciformes (perch-like fish)

 The Perciformes include about 40% of all fish.
 The name Perciformes means perch-like.

-One of the best known types is the Zander (gös in Swedish), commons and native in Sweden and indeed in most of Europe.
-It is a popular game fish because of its tastfulness.
-In Sweden it is common in all regions except the northernmost mountains and on the island Gotland, and it is the provincial fish of the province Västmanland.
+One of the best known types is the zander (gös in Swedish), common and native in Sweden and most of Europe.
+It is a popular game fish because of its taste.
+In Sweden it is common in all regions except the northernmost mountains and on the island of Gotland, and it is the provincial fish of Västmanland.
 The Swedish record weight is 12.007 kg.

 The arguably most popular fish in Swedish fresh water is the European perch, and the annual catch is around 2,000 tonnes.
-It is commons in the whole country—with the exception of the mountain regions in the north—and commonly encountered around the coast of the brackish Baltic Sea.
+It is common in the whole country—with the exception of the mountain regions in the north—and commonly encountered around the coast of the brackish Baltic Sea.

 Petromyzontiformes (lampreys)

 A lamprey is a jawless fish with a toothed, funnel-like sucking mouth, with which most species bore into the flesh of other fishes to suck their blood.
 In zoology, lampreys are not considered to be true fish because of their vastly different morphology and physiology.

 In Sweden, the European river lamprey (Lampetra fluviatilis), living in fresh waters, is the most usual usage of the term lamprey.
 The Lampetra planeri is a closely related species living in small streams, possibly even the same species.

 The lamprey is the provincial fish of Västerbotten in northern Sweden.